Split Tunnel vs Full Tunnel VPNs

 • Reading time:8 mins read

-This article will look at the difference between split tunnel vs. full tunnel VPNs.
+This article will look at split tunnel vs full tunnel VPNs to help you determine which option is best for you.
 When you configure a VPN, you’ll have two options for VPN types that you can configure and use: split tunnel or full tunnel.
-The way that these two VPN types operate is drastically different and it’s important to understand exactly how they function before configuring your VPN.
+The way that these two VPN types operate is drastically different, and it’s important to understand exactly how they function before configuring your VPN.

-Split Tunnel vs. Full Tunnel VPNs
+Split Tunnel vs Full Tunnel VPNs

 PROSCONS